 Hello CBB readers,

 I’m a person in search of all that life has to offer.
 No more, no less.
 I chose to “retire” from corporate life in my mid-thirties because it wasn’t in line with what I wanted anymore.
 I was a workaholic who didn’t appreciate life the way one should.

-I didn’t take care of myself, I was constantly preoccupied, and didn’t appreciate the people around me.
+I didn’t take care of myself; I was constantly preoccupied and didn’t appreciate my people.

-I was too busy with what doesn’t matter to grasp the fact that I wasn’t paying attention to what does.
+I was too busy with what doesn’t matter to grasp that I wasn’t paying attention to what does.

 The F2P blog is about how you can live your life on your terms—whatever they may be—and to do it sooner than later…despite the messages of personal obligation society bombards us with every day.

-My blog offers evidence that “putting in your time” at a job just to collect a paycheque—because it’s the right thing to do, because you can accumulate more “stuff” or because you’ll qualify for retirement at some distant point in the future—is not the only means to reach the goal of living a full and satisfying life.
+My blog offers evidence that “putting in your time” at a job to collect a paycheque—because it’s the right thing to do because you can accumulate more “stuff,” or because you’ll qualify for retirement at some distant point in the future—is not the only means to reach the goal of living a full and satisfying life.

 I know that we can be free to pursue what we want in life and have the means to get there with less effort than we might think.